Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 <br>
 OAuth 2.0 authentication for Gmail No plain-text passwords or app-specific passwords required

-Monitors a local folder for new files Automatically detects new files to be sent
+Monitors a local Desktop linked folder for new files Automatically detects new files to be sent

 Automatically sends files to a predefined recipient One-way communication via Gmail